 White Ermine Distribution, Habitat, and Ecology

-In addition, the larvae feed on a wide variety of plants, most typically herbaceous ones.
-These naturally vary between regions.
-Due to the presence of toxins in its body, the species has few natural predators.
+The larvae of the White Ermine feed on a wide variety of plants, most typically herbaceous ones.
+The exact varieties of these naturally vary between regions.
+Due to the presence of toxins in its body, the species has few natural predators of its own.

 Turnip Moth